scikit-learn-contrib/skope-rules/README.md

 Skope-rules is a Python machine learning module built on top of scikit-learn and distributed under the 3-Clause BSD license.

-It aims at learning logical, interpretable rules for "scoping" a target class, i.e. detecting with high precision instances of this class.
+Skope-rules aims at learning logical, interpretable rules for "scoping" a target class, i.e. detecting with high precision instances of this class.

 Skope-rules is a trade off between the interpretability of a Decision Tree